ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    IMPORTANT: If you do not save the screen, you lose all your widgets.

 {% hint style='tip' %}
-Find more about IBM Log Analysis with LogDNA in the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA/index.html#getting-started).
+Find more about IBM Log Analysis with {{site.data.keyword.la_short}} in the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA/index.html#getting-started).
 {% endhint %}

 ## Monitor your Cluster with SysDig

-IBM Cloud Monitoring with Sysdig is a co-branded cloud-native, and container- intelligence management system that you can include as part of your IBM Cloud architecture.
+IBM Cloud Monitoring with {{site.data.keyword.monitoringshort_notm}} is a co-branded cloud-native, and container- intelligence management system that you can include as part of your IBM Cloud architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
 It offers administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot performance issues, define alerts, and design custom dashboards.
-IBM Cloud Monitoring with Sysdig is operated by Sysdig in partnership with IBM.
+IBM Cloud Monitoring with {{site.data.keyword.monitoringshort_notm}} is operated by Sysdig in partnership with IBM.
 [Learn more](https://cloud.ibm.com/docs/Monitoring-with-Sysdig?topic=Sysdig-getting-started).

 In the next steps, you will learn how to use dashboards and metrics to monitor the health of your application.